HOUSE IN BLAIR ATHOLL

 The brief called for a contemporary, practical home that encouraged outdoor living with an emphasis on entertaining.
 The design is just that, a modern family home that is spacious and uncluttered from unnecessary decorative elements.
 This was certainly a Form-Follow-Function approach.

-The design concept is undoubtedly a strong one which speaks for itself and whilst Werner van der Meulen was restricted by the estate rules which included making use of pitched roofs and certain natural materials, it was in fact these very parameters which led to the concept of a contemporary farmhouse.
+The design concept of the House in Blair Atholl is undoubtedly a strong one which speaks for itself and whilst Werner van der Meulen was restricted by the estate rules which included making use of pitched roofs and certain natural materials, it was in fact these very parameters which led to the concept of a contemporary farmhouse.
 The floating double pitched slate roof also played a huge role in the development of the concept and reinforces the contemporary nature of the design.

 Orientating the house northwards allows for the home to be naturally lit all year round and provides expansive views of the garden from nearly every room.
 While the overhangs provide protection from the sun during the summer, they also ensure that the sun still penetrates the rooms during the winter months.